I’m about to say a true thing. I'M ABOUT TO SAY A TRUE THING!

 I used to watch Degrassi.

 Back in 2007, my family bought a rundown cabin in Maine.
 I loved it up there, or at least that's what I told my parents.
-Honestly, it felt like a jail sentence.
+It felt like a jail sentence.
 The house was in desperate need of renovations, as was the television situation; the only channels we got were the Spanish news and The-N. That summer The-N was airing a Degrassi marathon and I got hooked because that's a thing that happened back when you were locked into whatever was on TV.
 I now dig up shit on the internet professionally, but in retrospect, it must have always been in my blood because somewhere in the midst of the marathon, I began stalking and friending the Degrassi actors on Facebook.

 Yeah, I’m a creep, I know.

 Well, as fate would have it, one of those actors I friended was named...
 Aubrey Drake Graham.